×

 • Gain five years’ experience as a registered nurse.

-• Earn a graduate degree in nursing or related field focusing on leadership.
+• Earn a graduate degree in nursing focusing on leadership.

 • Test for and receive additional certification.

 The career outlook for nurse managers is strong.
-Positions for nurse managers and similar roles is expected to increase over the next ten years as healthcare organizations continue to grow.
-The Bureau of Labor Statistics reports that careers for Medical and Health Service Managers is expected to grow at a rate of 28% between 2022 and 2032, adding 144,700 jobs in that time period.
+Positions for nurse manager roles are expected to increase over the next ten years as healthcare organizations continue to grow.
+The Bureau of Labor Statistics reports that careers for Medical and Health Service Managers are expected to grow at a rate of 28% between 2022 and 2032, adding 144,700 jobs in that period.

 pixel